Table of Contents

-Let’s explore what happened that afternoon and how the situation unraveled further.
-On July 26, 2022, Julie Jaman, an 80-year-old avid swimmer, decided to enjoy a swim to beat the summer heat at the Mountain View Pool, YMCA community pool, just like any other day.
+Let’s explore what happened that afternoon and how the situation unraveled further into a potential civil rights violation.
+On July 26, 2022, Julie Jaman, an 80-year-old avid swimmer, decided to enjoy a swim to beat the summer heat at the Mountain View Pool, the YMCA community pool, just like any other day.
 For 35 years, she believed that the local YMCA facility was a safe place, but that afternoon, her world was never the same.

-According to Jaman, she saw the biological male in a woman’s bathing suit watching young girls pull down their bathing suits in the female showers in the women’s dressing area.
-Distressed by seeing a man sharing the same room with another young girl, Jaman decided to confront the person named Clementine Adams.
+According to Jaman, she saw the biological male in a woman’s bathing suit, watching young girls pull down their bathing suits in the female showers in the women’s dressing area.
+Distressed by seeing a man sharing the same room with another young girl, Jaman decided to confront Clementine Adams.

 Jaman asked Adams whether they had a penis, to which Adams replied that it was none of her business.
 Enraged, Jaman yelled at the person, asking them to leave.